cognitedata/power-ops-sdk/cognite/powerops/resync/v1/README.md

 Resource Sync, `resync`, used to sync configuration files with CDF through the CLI tool `powerops`.

+[!NOTE]
+The current implementation does not support calculating the `connection_losses` so a value must be provided if the bid generation method requires it.

+[!NOTE]
+The current implementation requires that "from_type/to_type" is provided in order to find the generator connections to plants.

+[!WARNING]
+All generators/plants must be listed in the configuration in order to be processed by resync.
+A configuration to include all assets in a model file is in the backlog to be implemented.

 ## Configuration

 ### Required configuration files